 The DCAU incarnation of Brainiac.
 An emotionless artificial intelligence who has decided that its purpose is the collection and preservation of all knowledge...and destroying the worlds from which he gathers said knowledge just to make it more valuable.
 Interestingly enough, he merges with Lex Luthor, a rather different variation of the same color combination.

 RED (article here): Blue and Red fall on opposite sides of the Emotions vs. Stoicism spectrum.
 One's passionate, one's logical; one uses fire, earth, and lightning, the other water, wind, and ice; one's—look, do we really need to spell this out?
-Blue has all the poker-face spells, the ones that win games but only if you have the skill to use them; Red, on the other hand, has all the spells that involve both the Random Number God and straightforward burnination of the opponent down to zero with fire and lightning.
+They both have the highest ratio of spells vs permanents, but Blue has all the poker-face spells, the ones that win games but only if you have the skill to use them; Red, on the other hand, has all the spells that involve both the Random Number God and straightforward burnination of the opponent down to zero with fire and lightning.
+They also share a theme of weak and few creatures, but Red's tend to be of the "cheap with drawbacks" variety whereas Blue's are more Awesome, but Impractical.

 Red/Blue was originally quite rare (although it certainly happened), but has become more common in recent years; when it appears, it tends to involve copious amounts of Science! and explosions.
 Think of Red/Blue as Blue's Madness Place—where the research, creativity, and drive to know ever more go a little overboard, leaving behind little things like pragmatism and stoicism.
 This can result in a mass of explosions and twisted metal and cries like “I think I know what I did wrong!” (or just as commonly, “Oh, I am hurt!
 I am very, very hurt!”).
 Somewhat more rarely, it comes about because Red and Blue are the two colors most likely to have Elemental creatures and pure-elemental effects—there's even an entirely separate creature type for red/blue "elementals", the "Weirds".
 And aside from oozes (which don’t really count and are most often green), Red/Blue is where you find non-Newtonian fluids, like gels.
 Red/Blue is the main colour combination associated with arts, with Red providing the passion and Blue perfectionism.